steunix/passweaver-api/README.md

 Users are assigned to groups, and groups have read/write permissions for a given folder.

-There is only one built-in 'superuser', namely **admin**, who can create other users and user groups.
+There is only one built-in 'superuser', namely **admin**, who can create users and groups.
 And **admin** is part of **Admins** built-in group: admin cannot be removed from Admins, but other users can join it.

 Finally, users can join several groups simultaneously.